tytydraco/yessleep/out/I_was_Invited_to_be_on_a_Game_Show_I_wish_I_hadnt_gone.md

 "Good ass right hook, ow..."
 Pat says, hurt.
 I drop my knife and start to run up the stairs.
 I look at him again.

 "I'm getting the hell out of here, I think he'll give you the money by default, don't worry," I say down to him.
-I turn away to the door and hear him say something, but I couldn't hear him over the sound of the loudspeaker coming back on.
+I turn away to the door and hear him say something, but I couldn't tell what he was saying over the sound of the loudspeaker coming back on.

 **"Come on Pat, kill him!
 You had it there, just..."** Mr. Davidson starts speaking again, at first sounding joyful as he did nearly this whole time, but now beginning to sound angry and just outright...
 Evil.